fornerobj/Advent-Of-Code-2024/README.md

 9. Completed
 10. Completed (this was way easier than day 9)
 11. Completed.
 Part 2 took ~2.5 hours
-12. Completed part 1 only
+12. Completed part 1 only, failed to complete part 2
 13. Completed
 14. Completed
 15. Completed, used idea from Neil Thistlethwaite for part 2, but implemented in Go